Gusabary/SAIL/Notes/optiver-sprint.md

 + **Is shared_ptr thread safe?**

-  The reference count itself is thread self because it's accessed atomically.
+  The reference counter itself is thread safe because it's accessed a'tomically.

   But the raw pointer managed by the shared pointer is certainly not thread safe without any lock.